GeorgeMos/Modular_Neural_Networks/README.md

 # MachineLearning
- Simple Neural Network Implementation in C++
+ Simple Neural Network Implementation in C++ running on the CPU using OpenMP

 To compile for linux systems run: make all